Cray-HPE/docs-csm/412-MGMT-NET-DELL-MELLANOX-UPGRADES.md

 This page is a guide to walk through the steps of upgrading a network to 1.4.

 ## 1. Firmware Upgrade
-With shasta 1.4 we are using the following firmware, [FIRMWARE](409-MGMT-NET-FIRMWARE-UPDATE.md)
+With Shasta v1.4 we are using the following firmware, [FIRMWARE](409-MGMT-NET-FIRMWARE-UPDATE.md)

 ## 2. IP Address and Hostname Changes
-CSI will generate the IPs for the switches on a 1.4 system, they will be located here "/var/www/ephemeral/prep/{system-name}/networks" when ncn-m001 is booted from the LiveCD.
+CSI will generate the IPs for the switches on a Shasta v1.4 system, they will be located here "/var/www/ephemeral/prep/{system-name}/networks" when ncn-m001 is booted from the LiveCD.

 Here is a snippet from NMN.yaml with the IP addresses and hostnames of the switches.